The 2023 Indian Fair & Market will be held March 4-5, 2023.

 Youth Artists

-All art submitted by artists in grades 7 through 12 will be judged at the Youth Art Show & Sale on the same weekend as our Indian Fair & Market.
-Please note that if you are 18 and you attend high school, you have a choice.
-You may either enter the Fair as an adult or participate in the Youth Art Show & Sale as a youth.
+All art submitted by artists in grades 7 through 12 will be judged at the Youth Art Show & Sale on the same weekend as the Indian Fair & Market.
+Please note that if you are 18 and you attend high school, you may either enter the Fair as an adult or participate in the Youth Art Show & Sale as a youth.
 Further information about the Youth Art Show & Sale is on our website at www.heardguild.org/youth-art-show-sale.

 Juried Competition